Loneliness in Older Adults: Health Impacts & Solutions

 6. Adopt a Pet

 Companion animals may provide emotional support, routine, and increased social interaction.
-Pet ownership has been associated with improved mood and reduced loneliness in some older adults (12).
+Stanley et al. (2014) found that pet ownership is associated with improved mood and reduced loneliness in some older adults (12).

 7. Reach Out for Support